Vietnam

 Preferential rates are applicable to imported goods from countries that have most-favoured-nation (MFN, also known as normal trade relations) status with Vietnam.
 The MFN rates are in line with Vietnam’s World Trade Organization (WTO) commitments and are applicable to goods imported from other WTO member countries.

 Special preferential rates are applicable to imported goods from countries that have a special preferential trade agreement (or free trade agreement [FTA]) with Vietnam.
-Currently, effective FTAs to which Vietnam is a party include:
+Currently, some effective FTAs to which Vietnam is a party include:

 • The Association of Southeast Asian Nations (ASEAN) Trade in Goods Agreement (i.e. the ATIGA).